 At this stage, employees are fully integrated into the organization.
 With a strong people retention strategy, you can keep your employees performing, developing, and contributing to the company’s success, as well as ensure they’re inspired by and connected to the company’s core vision.

-And with 44% of people saying they’ll look for a new job in the next year, this is the time for organizations to do the work; to take a hard look at their retention strategies and provide employees with the tools they need to be happy and productive.
+With 44% of people saying they’ll look for a new job in the next year, this is the time for organizations to do the work; to take a hard look at their retention strategies and provide employees with the tools they need to be happy and productive.

 How to get started improving the employee experience